Fallopian tubes are tubes that lead from the ovaries to the uterus. A tubal ligation is a sterilization procedure to close the tubes.

-You may receive one of the following:
+You may receive 1 of the following:

 A small cut will be made in the area of the navel.
 A harmless gas will then be inserted through this cut and into your abdomen.
 The gas will inflate the abdominal cavity.
 This will make it easier to view the internal organs.
 A long, thin instrument called a laparoscope will be inserted.
 It will contain a small camera and lighting system, which will let the doctor see inside the abdomen.
 A second cut may be made just above the pubic hair to insert an instrument for grasping the fallopian tubes.
-The tubes will be closed in one of the following ways:
+The tubes will be closed in 1 of the following ways:

 The instruments will then be removed and the openings will be closed with stitches.

 In some cases, the doctor may switch to an open surgery.
 This involves making a larger incision.

 You will be brought into the recovery room.
 You will rest there until the anesthesia wears off.
 You may receive pain medication.